Securing Cloud-Native AI: From Data Protection to Model Security

 encrypted_data = encryptor.update(data) + encryptor.finalize()

-Trusted Execution Environments (TEEs) provide hardware-level isolation for model inference:
+Trusted Execution Environments (TEEs) provide hardware-level isolation for model inference.
+The snippet below is illustrative pseudocode, not an executable API:

 import gramine